 Pretty Hanging Planter Ideas

 Get creative with hanging planters.
 Raise them up to create a stage, double them up for more interest, or use them to add beauty and privacy to a setting.
-Here are 10 ideas to try.
+Here are 10 hanging flower basket ideas to try.

 Begonias and Buddies

 These brightly colored tuberous begonia blooms look like decorations on a cake.
 They’re paired with a bicolored petunia and a trailing fuchsia.
 The warm colors and matching planters help the baskets look cohesive even though they’re planted with various species and cultivars, making this one of our favorite hanging flower basket ideas.

 Begonias Go Solo